serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

     >>> len(b) == len(c) == len(d) == len(a) == 1
     True

-In the context of Pythran, the static knowledge of the different values an identifier **may** be bound to is critical.
+In the context of Pythran, the static knowledge of the different values of an identifier **may** be bound to, is critical.
 First there is no reason to trust an identifier, as shown by the following code:

 .. code-block:: pycon